lama7/btrbu/README.md

 Configuration Files
 -------------------

-At some point, if backing up several different subvolumes for instance, a configuration file might become desirable to make the command line more manageable.  btrbu will look for a configufation file in `~/.config/btrbu-conf` if no file is specified on the command line.
+At some point, if backing up several different subvolumes for instance, a configuration file might become desirable to make the command line more manageable.  btrbu will look for a configuration file in `~/.config/btrbu-conf` if no file is specified on the command line.
 Alternatively:

     btrbu --config=/path/to/myconfig